Electronic Money Institution (EMI) – License, Definition, Software

 Considering the rapid growth of digitalization and the evolution of the finance industry to meet up with this growth, it can be said for sure that electronic money institutions are here to stay.

-And as such, players in the industry must acclimatize with recent technological tools to remain relevant.
+And as such, players in the industry must acclimate to recent technological tools to remain relevant.
 In that regard, having adaptable software payment products to tackle the growing needs of consumers is imperative.

 Neobank software that scales with you